Projects

 Click the More icon in front of the project name and choose Remove to remove a project only from the Project list, or delete it from your disk as well.
 This differentiation helps you avoid that unused projects accumulate and waste disk space.

 • Permanently delete project from disk – In addition to removing the project from the Project list, this will also delete the project files on your disk.
-The project and associated analysis with be lost permanently.
+The project and associated analysis will be lost permanently.
 You can export a project for archiving purposes before deleting it.

 Duplicate a project

-Add or import a project
+Move a project